Perfect Sense (2011) - Review

 It's a romance movie.
 If you don't like romance in your films at all, I doubt you'll care for this too much.
 Though, I'm not one for the genre, myself, so you never know.
 It's possible you may be able to latch on to the other pieces of this movie that make it an interesting film.

 As for those who do like romances, I've never seen Eternal Sunshine of a Spotless Mind (though very much aware of its events), but I feel like people who enjoyed that film might find something they like in Perfect Sense.
 It has a science fiction premise that asks its audience to think.
-It uses a melancholic tone to its strength in bringing out the optimism of lovers in a world crumbling around them.
+It uses a melancholic tone to bring out the optimism of lovers in a world crumbling around them.
 It uses its stellar actors and musical score to elevate the quality of the film to another level.
 While no masterpiece, I think even the coldest and most damaged hearts might beat a little after watching Perfect Sense.